Queen Mary's Grammar School: New sites

+Renovations

+In 2026, under the current headmaster, Richard Langton, the school received funding for the 'Future Sport' project, in which a complete renovation of the school field is being done, including an AstroTurf pitch being built.
+As of 2026, it is still in the process.

 Academic performance

 Queen Mary's performs very well in exams across the board, with consistent success in the sixth form.
 In 2007, the school became a specialist Language College.
 The extra funds from this have, among other things, facilitated the building of a new wing of the school buildings.
 The school built a new sports hall to support the gym and swimming facilities.
 The Science Block was also updated, with new Biology labs being built.
 A new sixth form block has been constructed and it opened late September 2012.
+Later in 2020, after Covid-19, the Welfare Hub, consisted of a medical room, and support facility for students with special educational needs (SEN), is built.
 As of 2025, the school's most recent Ofsted inspection resulted in a judgement of Outstanding.

-Traditions

-The school's badge is based on the Heraldic badge of Queen Mary and reflects her parentage, being formed from half a Tudor rose (a symbol of Henry VIII) impaled with a sheaf of arrows (a symbol of Catherine of Aragon).
-The badge was modified slightly during the 2006/2007 school year.
-A fully red rose was changed to an accurate red and white Tudor rose, which is usually shown with a red outer rose and a white inner one.
-However, the school's Tudor rose, based on early school records, has a white outer rose and a red inner one, which the College of Arms accepts as equally valid.
-Despite the update, there are still some subtle differences between the current badge and Queen Mary's.